freeCodeCamp/freeCodeCamp/guide/english/certifications/coding-interview-prep/data-structures/create-a-priority-queue-class/index.md

 ### Method:
 - Priority Queue is an Abstract Data Type.
-- It can be implemented using other Data Structures but is commonly implemented by using a Heap.
+- It can be implemented using other Data Structures but is commonly implemented using a Heap.
 - Each node contains a priority.
-When we enqueue a node to the queue, it's "buubled up" to it's place in the queue.
+When we enqueue a node to the queue, it's "bubbled up" to its place in the queue.
-- In this challenge we need to create Priority Queue class based on Min-Heap with few methods:
+- In this challenge we need to create a Priority Queue class based on Min-Heap with a few methods:
-  - enqueue() - It enqueue's the new node to it's apporpiate place in queue.
+  - enqueue() - It enqueue's the new node to it's appropriate place in queue.
   - dequeue() - It removes the first node from the queue.
   - front() - This method returns the first node to be dequeued.
   - size() - Returns the size of the queue.